mohammedzamakhan/toddmotto.github.io/_posts/2016-10-26-reactive-formgroup-validation-angular-2.md

 }
 {% endhighlight %}

 If the above makes no sense, [go here](/angular-2-forms-reactive) then drop back!
-When our `FormBuilder`, i.e. the `fb` injected `FormBuilder` instantiates new groups through `this.fb.group()`, each of those is techncially a `new FormGroup()`.
+When our `FormBuilder`, i.e. the `fb` injected `FormBuilder` instantiates new groups through `this.fb.group()`, each of those is technically a `new FormGroup()`.
 So when we refer to "FormGroups", this is what we're talking about from here on out.

 ### FormBuilder/FormGroup source code